The Best At Home Hair Removal Techniques

 How you get rid of unwanted hair on your body is a matter of personal preference.
-Some of us prefer epilators and hot waxes while others consider it too painful to even consider for the limbs - let alone the extra sensitive bikini area.
+Some of us prefer epilators and hot waxes, others creams or wet shavers.

-Cons: With wet shaving the hair follicle is undisturbed.
-Wet shaving removes hair easily, however, your skin quickly becomes prickly with new growth within a matter of days.
+With wet shaving, the hair follicle is undisturbed.
+Wet shaving removes hair easily.
+However, your skin quickly becomes prickly with new growth within a matter of days.

 Wet Shaving Tips

 - Use a sharp, fresh razor every shave.

 - Older razors are more likely to give you razor burns and cuts.

 - Instead of using a soap that dries your skin, use a hair shaving cream to soften the hair before wet shaving – it makes your hair easier to cut.